Use bread and water to grow various types of mold and learn about bacteria.

 - Sliced white bread without preservatives (check the ingredients for sodium propionate)

-• Sandwich-size Ziploc bags
+- Ziploc bags

-• An eyedropper or a teaspoon
+- An eyedropper or a teaspoon

 - A Sharpie pen

 How to do it

-To grow your own mold garden, put five to ten drops (or one teaspoon) of water on a piece of bread and store it in a Ziploc bag in a warm place.
+- To start your mold garden, put five to ten drops (or one teaspoon) of water on a piece of bread.
+Store it in a Ziploc bag in a warm place.